 IDENTIFICATION TITLE PAGE

 TABLES

+B1-1 Obedience B1-1

-B1-1 B1-2 B1-3 Obedience Agility Distraction B1-2
+B1-2 Agility B1-2

-Table B1-1Obedience

-All MWDs except SSD will be on 6-foot leash

-Desired Production Threshold Production

-Capability Objective

-Obedience MWD must be capable of successfully T=O

-executing command with no more than one

-correction per command for a minimum of five seconds.

-HEEL MWD on both visual cues and verbal commands Off Leash

-separately: At the command "HEEL" MWD assumes the proper heel position and remains OII LEASH

-at this position while the handler conducts

-walking movements.
-When handler stops, MWD

-is commanded "HEEL".
-Each facing movement

-can have a command.
-MWD sits at handler

-left side at Heel command.

-DOWN from MWD on both visual cues and verbal commands, Off Leash

-Heel separately: At the command "DOWN", MWD

-assumes the down position on left side of

-handler upon command while maintaining correct position at heel w/o radical shifts

-of position.

-DOWN [at MWD on both visual cues and verbal commands, Off Leash

-end of separately: At the command "DOWN", MWD

-leash] sitting at end of 6-foot leash assumes the

-down position without pronounced "creeping"

-(more than six inches) towards the handler.

-SIT [at end of MWD on both visual cues and verbal commands, Off Leash

-leash] separately: At the command "SIT", MWD at down position at end of 6- foot leash

-Teasul assumes the sit position without pronounced

-"creeping" (six inches) towards the handler.

-STAY MWD on both visual cues and verbal commands, separately: At the command "STAY", MWD maintains last commanded position.
-Off Leash
+B1-3 Distraction B1-3

+Table B1-1Obedience All MWDs except SSD will be on 6-foot leash Desired Capability Production Threshold Production Objective Obedience MWD must be capable of successfully executing command with no more than one correction per command for a minimum of five seconds.
+T=O HEEL MWD on both visual cues and verbal commands separately: At the command "HEEL" MWD assumes the proper heel position and remains at this position while the handler conducts walking movements.
+When handler stops, MWD is commanded "HEEL".
+Each facing movement can have a command.
+MWD sits at handler left side at Heel command.
+Off-Leash DOWN from Heel MWD on both visual cues and verbal commands, separately: At the command "DOWN", MWD assumes the down position on left side of handler upon command while maintaining correct position at heel without radical shifts of position.
+Off-Leash DOWN [at end of leash] MWD on both visual cues and verbal commands, separately: At the command "DOWN", MWD sitting at end of six-foot leash assumes the down position without pronounced "creeping" (more than six inches) towards the handler.
+Off-Leash SIT [at end of leash] MWD on both visual cues and verbal commands, separately: At the command "SIT", MWD at down position at end of six-foot leash assumes the sit position without pronounced "creeping" (six inches) towards the handler.
+Off-Leash STAY MWD on both visual cues and verbal commands, separately: At the command "STAY", MWD maintains last commanded position.
+Off-Leash

 Table B1-1Obedience All MWDs except SSD will be on 6-foot leash Desired Capability Production Threshold Production Objective Recall to Heel MWD on both visual cues and verbal commands separately: At the command "HEEL" MWD returns to the heel position on the handler's left side from the end of a 6-foot leash.
-Off Leash HUP MWD at the command "HUP" (with visual point, and verbal command), MWD maneuvers (jumps, raises, elevates, or positions himself) up to designated elevation.
-Off Leash OUT MWD on verbal command "OUT", MWD effectively releases the primary reward object without excessive force required by the handler.
+Off-Leash нир MWD at the command "HUP" (with visual point, and verbal command), MWD maneuvers (jumps, raises, elevates, or positions himself) up to designated elevation.
+Off-Leash OUT MWD on verbal command "OUT", MWD effectively releases the primary reward object without excessive force required by the handler.
 Within two minutes of given command.
-Five seconds or less SSD only The following commands will be conducted at 30 meters: "DOWN" "SIT" "STAY" Recall to "HEEL" 200 meters
+Five seconds or less SSD only The following commands will be conducted at 75 meters: "DOWN" "SIT" "STAY" Recall to "HEEL" 200 meters

-Table B1-2Agility (Common to All MWDs)

-Desired Capability Production Threshold Production Objective

-Obstacle Course (Drop leash) While using controlled commands, MWD must successfully negotiate the obstacle course with no more than T=O

-Only SSD off leash one correction per obstacle.
-The standardized course [below] for all MWDs, and responding to "HUP" command.
+Table B1-2Agility (Common to All MWDs) Desired Capability Production Threshold Production Objective Obstacle Course (Drop leash) While using controlled commands, MWD must successfully negotiate the obstacle course with no more T=0 Only SSD off-leash than one correction per obstacle.
+The standardized course [below] for all MWDs, and responding to "HUP" command. • Dog-walk • Stairs/steps • A-Frame • Window hurdle • Three hurdle • One tunnel • Three barrels As defined in Appendix L

-Dog-walkStairs/stepsA-Frame

-Window hurdleThree hurdleOne tunnel

-• Three barrels As defined in Appendix L